-Know your Audience
+Know your audience.

 Design with your audience in mind.
 You should first know who they are.
 Identify which group of people you will be targeting.
-From there, tailor your postcard according to what this group specifically needs.
+From there, tailor your custom postcard according to what this group needs.

 Since postcards provide very little space for design elements and text, make your message short and direct.
 Use simple phrases or sentences that are straight to the point.